gage1145/The-Oaken-Throne/Bones.md

 One of [[Urath of Ur]]'s many cats.
 Came to the party in [[Session 47]] because Urath was concerned for our safety.
 ![](https://articles.hepper.com/wp-content/uploads/2023/02/brown-oriental-shorthair-cat-sitting-outdoor_CrisMC-Shutterstock.jpg)

+[[Domina]] spoke with this cat which is how we found out it was sent by Urath.